 - Test certificate: indicates the holder’s result, type and date of a NAAT test or a rapid antigen test

 - Recovery certificate: confirms that the holder has recovered from a SARS-CoV-2 infection following a positive NAAT test

-Antibody testing is not recognised, though this may change after the system is launched.
+Antibody testing is not recognised, though this may change.

 Tests recognised under the certificate include Nucleic Acid Amplification Test (NAAT) tests, such as RT-PCR tests and rapid antigen tests.